learn-co-curriculum/react-hooks-event-handling/README.md

 the function.
 We are telling React's event system: "Hey!
 Use this thing later if the event associated with it is triggered".

 Now, when we click the button, we see a message in our console.
 Awesome!
-Going back to the [complete example](#tickler-example), let's take a quick look at the method.
-You will notice our method is an arrow function. **You will commonly see React component methods defined with arrow functions.** This is because we often want to access the `this` keyword within the methods themselves.

 ## Moving Forward